Skip to main content

 PASS: User can proceed

 The user's age allows immediate access.
 A session is created with all permissions.
+No challenge is created since parental consent isn't required.

 {